osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

    "Hitsound", "Normal", "", "2", "HitsoundNormal2"
    "Hitsound", "", "Finish", "0", "HitsoundFinish0"

-The columns are very easy to understand when you are familiar with hitsounding.
+If you're familiar with hitsounding, then these columns should be very easy to understand.
 Aside from the prefix "Hitsound" you can individually add or leave out a specification of your hitsound to get the exact hitsound or combination of hitsounds you want.

 If you don't know what any of these mean, consider reading `a guide on hitsounding <https://osu.ppy.sh/s/224758>`_.

 .. warning:: While the naming of the triggers suggests that it checks which hitsound is played, this is actually not the case!
-    Changing the sampleset of a note via the per-note quickaccess on the top left of the editor(Shift+Q/W/E/R) or via Sample Import will be ignored for the sake of evaluating triggers.
+    Changing the sampleset of a note via the Sampleset Menu on the top left of the editor (Ctrl/Shift+Q/W/E/R) or via Sample Import will be ignored for the sake of evaluating triggers.
     You **always** have to change your samplesets via inherited timing sections if you want your Hitsound triggers to work correctly.

 .. note:: You might have noticed that there is no option to catch a hitnormal alone.
 This is very annoying when you want to catch hitnormals along with other notes that actually have finishers.